ashwin153/caustic/README.md

 [![Build Status](https://travis-ci.org/ashwin153/caustic.svg?branch=master)](https://travis-ci.org/ashwin153/caustic)
 [![Maven Central](https://img.shields.io/maven-central/v/com.madavan/caustic-runtime_2.12.svg)]()

-Caustic is a Scala DSL for expressing and [optimistically executing][1] database transactions.
-It is intended to serve as a replacement for SQL, which has reigned as the language of choice for codifying database interactions for the past 43 years.
-As a motivating example, let's write the same transaction in MySQL and Caustic.
+Caustic provides a runtime that executes transactions on arbitrary databases, and defines an extensible syntax for expressing transactions on complex object graphs in a variety of common programming languages.
+It is intended to serve as an alternative for SQL, which has reigned as the language of choice for codifying database interactions for the past 43 years.
+As a motivating example, let's write the same transaction in MySQL and in Caustic.
 Both transactions atomically increment a counter ```x```; however, unlike MySQL, Caustic does not require an explicit table definition and runs on *any* [transactional key-value store][2] (including MySQL).

 ```sql
 CREATE TABLE `counters` (